Every noncompact surface is a leaf of a minimal foliation: Projective foliated blocks

-The suspension of that homomorphism is a minimal foliation on a compact $3$-manifold with boundary.
-Let $\FF(G^\star,B^\star,h^\star)$ denote the above foliation.
-The boundary of $\FF(G^\star,B^\star,h^\star)$ consists of finitely many tori that are in correspondence with the boundary components of $B^\star$.
+From Remark~\ref{r:minimal cusps} it follows that $\FF(G^\star,B^\star,h^\star)$ is a minimal foliation on a compact $3$-manifold with boundary.
+The boundary of this foliation consists of finitely many tori that are in correspondence with the boundary components of $B^\star$.
 The trace foliation in each of these tori is given by the suspension of the circle diffeomorphisms $h^\star(\alpha_{i\star})$'s and $h^\star(\beta_\star)$.
-This allows to classify the boundary components of $\FF(G^\star,B^\star,h^\star)$ as elliptic or parabolic accordingly with its trace foliation.
+This allows to classify the boundary components of $\FF(G^\star,B^\star,h^\star)$ as {\em elliptic} or {\em parabolic} accordingly with its trace foliation.